opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 The alias name as the key.
 Required when the `template` option exists in the request body.

-The object body contains the following optional options for the alias:
+The object body contains the following optional parameters for the alias:

-Parameter | Type | Description
+Parameter | Data type | Description
 :--- | :--- | :---
 `filter` | Query DSL object | The query that limits documents the alias can access.
 `index_routing` | String | The value which routes indexing operations to a specific shard.
 When specified, overwrites the `routing` value for indexing operations.